This article of Fluid Mechanics questions and answers will be helpful to you when you are going for an interview in a core company.

 It is defined as the ratio of the volume of the substance to the weight of the substance.
 It is also the reciprocal of density.
 It is denoted by ‘γ’.

 It is defined as the ratio of the density of any fluid to the density of the reference fluid.
-It is denoted by “S”.
+It is denoted by “S.”

 Sliq = ρ(any fluid)/ρ(water)

-It is the reciprocal of Density which is defined as the ratio of Volume of the body to its unit mass.
+It is the reciprocal of Density which is defined as the ratio of the Volume of the body to its unit mass.
 It is denoted by (ν)

 Specific Volume(ν)= Volume of the body/unit mass.